What is residential care?

 Residential aged care is mainly for the older however you never know what’s lies ahead as was the case for the 63 year old I helped earlier this year who suffered a stroke and was admitted into residential care.

-Generally, the elderly are admitted into residential care for a variety of reasons why they can no longer live at home, such as illness, disability, bereavement, an emergency, the changing needs of the carer, family or friends or because it is no longer safe or possible to manage living at home without help.
+Generally, the elderly are admitted into residential care for a variety of reasons such as illness, disability, bereavement, an emergency, the changing needs of the carer, family or friends or because it is no longer safe or possible to manage living at home without help.

 1. Are you eligible?